(signed by the Concessionaires and the States on 14 March 1986)

 The Channel Tunnel has fundamentally changed the way the UK does business, enabling integrated manufacturing across the continent and opening up new markets.
 Industrial sectors which depend on the Tunnel’s speed and reliability of service, include ‘Just-in-Time’ production for sectors such as the automotive industry, ‘express delivery’ for logistics companies and the rapid transportation of essential fresh food products.

-As well as goods transported on freight shuttles and trains, the Tunnel also transports 21 million passengers a year via Eurotunnel’s Le Shuttle service and Eurostar trains.
+As well as goods transported on Truck Shuttles and rail freight trains, the Tunnel also transports 21 million passengers a year via Eurotunnel’s Le Shuttle service and Eurostar trains.
 This facilitates inbound tourism via the Tunnel worth £1.7bn to the economy, supporting a further 45,000 jobs in the UK and 840,000 business trips which keep the UK’s services sector competitive.

 In the reasoned opinion issued by the European Commission in June 2013, the European authorities relied, inter alia, on a study carried out by the British Freight Transport Association (FTA) who developped the theory that the Channel Tunnel tolls constitute an impediment to the development of rail freight.

 Eurotunnel commissionned Interfleet Technology (a member of the SNC-Lavalin group), a British consultancy specialising in the rail industry, to carry out a study on the development of rail freight in the Channel Tunnel with a view to identifying the real obstacles to the development of rail freight in the Tunnel and to provide a critical analysis of the FTA study.